sider/sider-docs/docs/custom-rules/introduction-to-custom-rules.md

 ### Goodcheck

 Goodcheck is a tool that takes custom rules and matches the pattern with code.
-The rule’s patterns are defined with regular expressions which allow it to work across all or specific text source code.
+The rule's patterns are defined with regular expressions which allow it to work across all or specific text source code.

 In this example, we look at maintaining consistent wording.
 When a user sees both “Sign in” and “Log in” within your web application, it may cause confusion or detract from the user experience.